-The goal of change point detection is to find time steps when the mean or standard deviation of the data changes from one value to another.
-This problem is equivalent to the problem of time series segmentation, where a time series is divided into segments whose values each have a similar mean or standard deviation.
+The goal of change point detection is to find time steps when the mean, standard deviation, or slope of the data changes from one value to another.
+This problem is equivalent to the problem of time series segmentation, where a time series is divided into segments whose values each have a similar mean, standard deviation, or slope.
 To determine which segmentation (set of change points) is optimal for a time series, you must be able to measure and compare the effectiveness of different possible segmentations.
 This comparison is performed by calculating a segmentation cost for each segmentation, and the one with the lowest cost is most optimal.

 The cost of a segmentation is calculated by adding the individual costs of each segment in the segmentation, where the cost of each segment is based on a likelihood function determined by the change type (see Types of change points for the distributional assumptions of each change type).
 Intuitively, the closer the segments follow the assumed distribution of the change type, the higher the likelihood and the lower the cost of the segmentation.